 Supporting Peony Plants with Cages

-You can find these cages in most any garden center.
-They are a good investment, because they can be used year after year.
-The key to successfully caging peonies is to get them in place early, before the leaves unfurl (see photo above).
-If you are a bit late, you may still be able to guide the stems through the cage holes, but it takes more care and effort.
+You can find cages in most any garden center and use them year after year.
+They are a good investment to make if you plan to grow peonies.
+The key to successfully caging peonies is to start caging early and get them on before the leaves really open up (see photo above).
+If you are late getting your peonies caged, you can still easily guide the plant through the cage holes, but it takes a little more care and effort.